Afshin-A/Obsidian/CS/Databases/MongoDB/MongoDB.md

 It claims to be free and open source, but requires account registration and personal details.
 Would not allow download unless you accept their cookies.
 Two words: Shove off.

-DataStax DB, an online service that allows you to create NoSQL databases.
+DataStax DB is an online service that allows you to create NoSQL databases.
 It is built on Apache Cassandra and uses the Cassandra Query Language (CQL) to interact with the database.
 The use of DataStax DBMS is optional; however, it allows us to explore all major NoSQL databse types.